davidgasquez/handbook/content/concepts.md

 To [change a system](https://intenseminimalism.com/2015/a-framework-for-thinking-about-systems-change/) you need vision, skills, incentives, resources and an action plan.
 Changing a [complex system](https://complexityexplained.github.io/) is hard and [even if the intention is good, the result might not](https://fs.blog/2013/10/iatrogenics/).

+Intervening in a system requires some kind of theory, some kind of model where the positive effects will definitely be better than the side effects - and given how little people know and how bad we are at prediction, this will probably be wrong.
+But removing things is kind of like a negative intervention, and so probably good (you're unlikely to find a medicine as helpful as smoking is harmful, so focus on stopping smoking).

 [A complex system that works is invariably found to have evolved from a simple system that worked](https://en.wikipedia.org/wiki/John_Gall_(author)#Gall's_law).
 Complex systems usually have [attractor landscapes](https://ncase.me/attractors/) that can be used to change it.
 [The world is richer and more complicated than we give it credit for](https://slatestarcodex.com/2017/03/16/book-review-seeing-like-a-state/).

 A good approach to incrementally chance a system (similar to natural selection) is to: